 People tend to get hung up on qualifications in a peculiar way at times, like they make the person.
 Whilst they are an important part of the learning journey they are simply that – just a part and a fairly small one.
-I’ve gone through the FA Youth Awards process and completed the Level 4 FA Advanced Youth Award, all fantastic stuff.
+I’ve gone completed my UEFA A’ Licence and the Level 4 FA Advanced Youth Award, all fantastic stuff.
 I’ve completed a Masters Degree in Education and Creativity which has done a huge amount to helping establish a critical mindset and challenge me to think about alternative views and what other possibilities may exist.
+But that’s a small part of my learning.

 Many young people are leaving university now with shiny coaching degrees with a limited understanding of what the sports development world is all about.
 The reality is that when they get out into the job world they will be going up against someone they currently sit next to in lectures for that first job.
 What will stand them out from the next person?
 Experience is vital.